Tonopah Test Range Airport: Support aircraft

 A-7D flight operations began in June 1981 concurrent with the very first YF-117A flights.
-The A-7's wore a unique "LV" tailcode (for Las Vegas) and were based officially at Nellis Air Force Base.
+The A-7s wore a unique "LV" tail code (for Las Vegas) and were officially based at Nellis Air Force Base.
 They were maintained by the 4450th Maintenance Squadron, based at Nellis.
-Some A-7s operated from Tonopah from the beginning, and care was taken to leave them outside the hangars, so that satellites passing overhead could see that Tonopah operated nothing more exciting than some Corsairs.
-There were approximately 20 aircraft, including a couple of A-7K trainers.
+Some A-7s operated from Tonopah, and care was taken to leave them outside the hangars, so that satellites passing overhead would show Tonopah operating the Corsairs and nothing else.
+There were approximately 20 aircraft, including the A-7K trainers.

-In addition to providing an excuse for the 4450th's existence and activities the A-7's were also used to maintain pilot currency, particularly in the early stages when very few production F-117As were available.
-The pilots learned to fly chase on F-117A test and training flights, perform practice covert deployments, and practice any other purpose that could not be accomplished using F-117As, given the tight restrictions imposed on all F-117A operations.
-On off-range flights, the pilots talked to the air traffic controllers as if they were in an A-7D Corsair II.
+In addition to providing an excuse for the 4450th's existence and activities, the A-7s were also used to maintain pilot currency, particularly in the early on when very few production F-117As were available.
+The pilots learned to fly chase on A-7 test and training flights, perform practice covert deployments, and practice other skills that could not be accomplished using F-117As, given the tight restrictions imposed on all F-117A operations.
+On off-range flights with F-117As, the pilots talked to the air traffic controllers as if they were in an A-7D Corsair II.
 Each F-117 aircraft also carried a transponder that indicated to radar operators that it was an A-7.

-In January 1989, just three months after the USAF admitted the F-117A existed, the aging A-7's were replaced with newer T-38A and AT-38B Talon trainers as a measure to streamline the F-117A's training operation.
-Many of these "Talons" formerly belonged to the 4447th TS "Red Hats" that flew "acquired" Soviet aircraft at Groom Lake, Nevada.
-One of the AT-38B Talons even served as a USAF Thunderbird in the 1970s.
-With the arrival of the T-38s, the squadrons Corsairs were retired; the borrowed A-7K being returned to the Arizona Air National Guard.
+In January 1989, just three months after the USAF admitted the F-117A existed, the aging A-7s were replaced with newer T-38A and AT-38B Talon trainers as a measure to streamline the F-117A's training operation.
+Many of these Talons formerly belonged to the 4447th TES.
+With the arrival of the T-38s, the squadron's Corsairs were retired, and the borrowed A-7K was returned to the Arizona Air National Guard.